Stillwell-C/koreanDictionary/README.md

 #### Dialog sentences

 Target words can have different types of examples.
-Among these are dialog sentences between two parties.
+Among these are dialog sentences between two parties (beginning with 가 or 나).
 I have yet to find any API data denoting the order that these should be put in.
 Sentences ending with question marks are, to my knowledge, always the first sentence, but I have not investigated this thoroughly.
 Currently they are displayed in the order recieved from the API.
 In many cases, this appears to be correct; however, I have found some cases where they are misordered.
 I hope to find a more accurate solution for ordering these in the near future.

 ## Overview